Post surgical pain treatment - adults

 Non-Narcotic Pain Medicines

 One of the goals of pain control after surgery is to minimize the amount of narcotic pain medicine you need.
-Narcotics can be misused or lead to addiction.
+Narcotics can cause side effects, be misused, or lead to addiction.

 Instead of using opioid pain medicine, your surgeon may have you take acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) or a combination of the two, to control pain.
 By taking the medicine on a schedule, and not waiting until you have pain to take the medicine, you can reduce the amount you take.
 Also, this will help reduce the amount of narcotic pain medicine or even eliminate its use.

 In many cases, these non-opioid painkillers are just as effective as narcotics.
-They also help you avoid the risk of misuse of and addiction to opioids.
+They also help you avoid the side effects and risk of its misuse and addiction to opioids.

 Benzon HA, Shah RD, Benzon HT.
 Perioperative nonopioid infusions for postoperative pain management.
 In: Benzon HT, Raja SN, Liu SS, Fishman SM, Cohen SP, eds.
 Essentials of Pain Medicine.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 12.